Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI): Summary Conclusions

 Solving a Needle-in-a-Haystack problem that arises from extremely imbalanced data is a significant challenge that has important implications in science and engineering, especially within the field of materials science \cite{Kim2020, Crammer2004}.
 In this paper, we use \texttt{ZoMBI} to discover the optimum materials in two real-world materials science Needle-in-a-Haystack datasets where only a small fraction of the entire search space consists of the target optimum conditions.
-In the first dataset, we discover a material with a highly negative Poisson's ratio, $\nu$, \cite{Jain2013, DeJong2015} and in the second dataset, we discover a material with a highly positive thermoelectric figure of merit, $ZT$ \cite{Madsen2006, Jain2013}, both rare material properties.
-For the first dataset, the \texttt{ZoMBI} algorithm with the LCB and LCB Adaptive custom acquisition function both discover the material with the minimum $\nu \approx -1.7$, while the state-of-the-art algorithms \texttt{TuRBO} \cite{Eriksson2020} and \texttt{MiP-EGO} \cite{van2019automatic} only discover $\nu \approx -0.55$ and $\nu \approx -0.20$, respectively.
-For the second dataset, the \texttt{ZoMBI} algorithm with the LCB Adaptive custom acquisition function discovers the material with the maximum $ZT \approx 1.4$, while the state-of-the-art algorithms \texttt{TuRBO} \cite{Eriksson2020} and \texttt{MiP-EGO} \cite{van2019automatic} only discover $ZT \approx 0.65$ and $ZT \approx 0.45$, respectively.
-These results demonstrate that the \texttt{ZoMBI} algorithm is more well-suited to tackle Needle-in-a-Haystack optimization problems than current state-of-the-art methods, however, the selection of an acquisition function for \texttt{ZoMBI} is important because the EI acquisition function often performed worse than state-of-the-art.
-Thus, this manual selection of an appropriate acquisition function is a current limitation of the algorithm and demonstrates that convergence to a global optimum is not always guaranteed while using \texttt{ZoMBI}, but given the correct set of conditions, \texttt{ZoMBI} exceeds state-of-the-art.
-Moreover, we demonstrated that \texttt{ZoMBI} often does not outperform state-of-the-art for non-Needle-in-a-Haystack problems, such as those with wide basins of attraction.
-Hence, the use of the \texttt{ZoMBI} algorithm and selection of an appropriate acquisition function should be considered based on the nature of the optimization problem as it is not always guaranteed to find a more optimal solution than other methods.
+For breadth, we also extend our analysis to a third real-world dataset but for ecological resource management with the objective of discovering the environmental conditions that have a high likelihood of sustaining wildfires for early detection of wildfires.
+In the first materials dataset, we discover a material with a highly negative Poisson's ratio, $\nu$, \cite{Jain2013, DeJong2015}; in the second materials dataset, we discover a material with a highly positive thermoelectric figure of merit, $ZT$ \cite{Madsen2006, Jain2013}, both rare material properties; and in the third dataset for ecological resource management, we discover a set of environmental conditions with a highly negative wildfire detection index, $\psi$ \cite{Kohli2020, Bouguettaya2022, Mohapatra2022}.
+For the first dataset, both the \texttt{ZoMBI} algorithm with the LCB and LCB Adaptive custom acquisition functions and \texttt{HEBO} \cite{hebo} discover the material with the minimum $\nu \approx -1.7$, however, the \texttt{ZoMBI} methods converge on this minimum in only 70 experiments while \texttt{HEBO} takes 90 experiments. \texttt{TuRBO} \cite{Eriksson2020} and \texttt{MiP-EGO} \cite{van2019automatic} only discover materials with $\nu \approx -0.55$ and $\nu \approx -0.20$, respectively.
+For the second dataset, the \texttt{ZoMBI} algorithm with the LCB Adaptive custom acquisition function discovers the material with the maximum $ZT \approx 1.4$, while \texttt{HEBO} \cite{hebo}, \texttt{TuRBO} \cite{Eriksson2020}, and \texttt{MiP-EGO} \cite{van2019automatic} only discover $ZT \approx 0.78$, $ZT \approx 0.65$, and $ZT \approx 0.45$, respectively.
+For the third dataset the \texttt{ZoMBI} algorithm with all acquisition functions and \texttt{HEBO} \cite{hebo} discover a minimum $\psi \approx -3$, while \texttt{TuRBO} \cite{Eriksson2020} and \texttt{MiP-EGO} \cite{van2019automatic} both only discover $\psi \approx -2$.
+However, the \texttt{ZoMBI} methods converge on the minimum faster and with less variance.
+In general, we note \texttt{HEBO} \cite{hebo} outperforms the other benchmark methods, \texttt{TuRBO} \cite{Eriksson2020} and \texttt{MiP-EGO} \cite{van2019automatic}.
+Thus, for future investigation, we believe the performance of \texttt{ZoMBI} may be further improved by running optimization within the latent space of a variational autoencoder, similar to \texttt{HEBO} \cite{Maus2022, Grosnit2021}.
+Overall, these results demonstrate that the \texttt{ZoMBI} algorithm is more well-suited to tackle various real-world Needle-in-a-Haystack optimization problems than current methods, however, \texttt{ZoMBI} has performance limitations for extremely narrow optima when instantiated with an insufficient initialization set.
+Therefore to assess these limitations, we stress tested \texttt{ZoMBI} on an additional 174 analytical datasets with varying optimum needle widths, optimum distance to edges, dimensionality, and initialization conditions.
+These results concluded that with a fixed initialization set of 5 samples, \texttt{ZoMBI} has ideal performance on datasets with needle-like optima consisting of between $0.05\%$--$5\%$ of total hypervolume space.
+Furthermore, by extending the range of the initialization set, \texttt{ZoMBI} is capable of discovering global minima that lay on the absolute edge of a manifold's limits.
+Thus, in these certain cases, convergence to a global optimum using \texttt{ZoMBI} is not guaranteed, but with slight modifications based on some \textit{a priori} domain knowledge of the optimization landscape, \texttt{ZoMBI} produces high-performance and low-variance results.